Annealed almost periodic entropy: The determinantal formula

 Letting $O$ be any other neighbourhood of $\phi$, we must have $O\supset O_n$ for all sufficiently large $n$, and at that point $\vol_{2kd_n}\X(\pi_n,O)$ is bounded below by the last inequality above.
-Substituting this lower bound into Definition~\ref{dfn:annAPent} and taking the infimum over $O$, we arrive at the inequality
+Substituting this lower bound into Definition~\ref{dfn:annAPent} and taking the infimum over $O$, we arrive at the inequality $\rmh_{\bspi}(\phi)\ge h$, which contradicts Theorem~\ref{thm:det-form}. \end{proof}